orestesleal/tftp_rfc1350/README.md

 # An implementation of The TFTP Protocol (v2) rfc1350, http://tools.ietf.org/html/rfc1350

-This code is a one-time write of a tftp client, I would improve it by adding support for other request for comments.
-To build the client just do:
+This code was a one-time write of a tftp client.
+In the future I would improve it by adding support for other `request for comments` (rfcs), I will start by the block size option, right now it uses `512` byte blocks (standard tftp) and do not negotiate block sizes, the following output shows that this client used 512 bytes blocks (shown as 516 plus the tftp overhead).
+Therefore not taking advantage of the network bandwidth and OS capabilities to transfer data, and since `TFTP` is a request-ack protocol for each block, a 512 byte block size on transfers of several megabytes it can be slower:

+    10:43:37.078316 IP (tos 0x0, ttl 64, id 1988, offset 0, flags [none], proto UDP (17), length 544)
+        172.31.43.161.47961 > 172.31.41.98.36855: UDP, length 516

+To build the `tftp` client just do:

 `cc -std=c99 tftp.c -o tftp`